Dre Campbell Farm

 8. Compost Tea

-To make compost tea, steep 2 cups of well-aged compost in a gallon of water for a week.
+Steep 2 cups of well-aged compost in a gallon of water for 24 to 48 hours, then strain it before use.
 Strain and dilute the tea with equal parts of water, then spray it onto the plant leaves.

 You can also apply compost tea to the soil to support overall plant health.